aammd/Habitat_Filtering/MS/OrgSize.md

 limitations [CITE].
 Patterns of dispersal may be irregular and nonlinear over space, caused by individual behaviour (active dispersers) or by nonlinear, unpredictable vectors (passive dispersers).
-An experiment that removes dispersal limitation for all groups is a stronger test of the relative effects of environment on species composition.
+An experiment that removes dispersal limitation for all organisms is therefore a stronger test of the relative effects of environment on species composition.
 We are aware of no study that experimentally removes dispersal limitation for both micro- and macro- organisms in the same system, simultaneously.